rfortherestofus/blog/002_pivot_functions/002_pivot_functions.md

 Albert Rapp
 2023-11-08

-Common wisdom tells us that data wrangling is 90% of all data work.
+Conventional wisdom tells us that data wrangling is 90% of all data work.
 And it’s true.
 Often, you will have to get your data into the right format before you can get any “real” work done.
-In the tidyverse, there are two powerful functions to help you with that.
-What I’m talking about is `pivot_longer()` and `pivot_wider()`.
+In the tidyverse, there are two powerful functions to help you with one of the most common data wrangling tasks: going from wide to long and lnog to wide.
+These functions are `pivot_longer()` and `pivot_wider()`.

-Here, we will cover the standard use case of `pivot_*()`.
-But these functions can do much more stuff that will help you with your data cleaning.
-That hat’s what we’ll do next week.
+Here, we will cover the standard use case of `pivot_*()` (we’ll cover more of what they can do next week).

 ## The standard use case

 Let’s have a look at a data set from the weekly [tidyTuesday challenge](https://github.com/rfordatascience/tidytuesday/blob/master/data/2023/2023-10-17/readme.md).
 The data of that week’s challenge is Taylor Swift albums.
 That’s always a fun topic.
-You can download it straight from GitHub like so.
+You can download it straight from GitHub:

 ``` r
 library(tidyverse)